Enter your keyword

 The song had been used by the ANC faction supporting President Cyril Ramaphosa in his successful attempt to become president of the ANC in 2017.

 When quizzed by various commissioners, Thulare denied that he was affiliated with what was colloquially referred to as Ramaphosa’s CR17 campaign, or that he had any interests in the internal politics of the ANC.
-He said he had heard the song sung by different political organisations — none of which he was a member and had adapted it to sing Maya’s praises when the issue of a successor to Mogoeng was discussed by Joasa’s leadership.
+He said he had heard the song sung by different political organisations — none of which he was a member and had adapted it to sing Maya’s praises when the issue of a successor to Mogoeng was discussed by JOASA’s leadership.

 He was also asked, at length, to account for his previous act of perceived indiscretion regarding his remarks about the relationship between the judiciary and the magistracy and Thulare conceded that these were unfortunate since they undermined the notion of collegiality between judicial officers.

 These two issues ate up a large portion of Thulare’s interview.
-They were probably also the main reasons why he was not recommended for appointment to the Bench.
+They were probably also the main reasons why he was not recommended for appointment to the bench.

-October 2019 JSC Interview
+October 2019 JSC Interview:

-October 2019 JSC Interview Synopses
+October 2019 JSC Interview Synopsis:

 Why the concern about the OCJ?
 The OCJ is essentially a ‘quasi-government’ department which has been established to take on the administrative functions of the judiciary.
 Judicial independence is not just a matter of judges making decisions without fear, favour or prejudice.
 Judicial independence includes security of tenure, financial security and institutional independence, including control of the day-to-day operations of courts.
 These have been handed to the OCJ, as a separate department to the Department of Justice.
 However, only the matters relating to the High Court, SCA and Constitutional Court have been handed over to the OCJ – while the magistracy remains stuck in the Department of Justice.

 The Chief Justice went on to ask Thulare if there is engagement between the leadership of the judiciary and magistracy, or if the decisions are imposed on the leadership.
-Thulare said yes, they were imposed at operational level.
+Thulare said yes, they were imposed at an operational level.
 He cited as an example the report of the Chief Justice to the nation on Annual Judiciary Day, which had said nothing about the magistracy.
 The CJ responded by pointing to efforts to set the performance indicators of the magistracy as being underway, and reported on in the document.

 This brisk debate ended when Sylvia Lucas appeared to draw the attention of the Chief Justice to time passing, and the interview was brought to a close.